 - BTEC Level 3 Extended Diploma D*D*D in Business or Public Services.

-- BTEC Level 3 Diploma DD in Business or Public Services subject, with an A-Level at grade A.
+- BTEC Level 3 Diploma DD in Business or Public Services subject, with an A-Level at grade B.

-- BTEC Level 3 Subsidiary Diploma D in Applied Law, Business or Public Services subject, with A-Levels grade AB.
+- BTEC Level 3 Subsidiary Diploma D in Applied Law, Business or Public Services subject, with A-Levels grade BB.

-- International Baccalaureate Diploma 31 points.
+- International Baccalaureate Diploma 30 points.

 - Accessto Higher Education Diploma Complete and pass Access to Law course with 45 credits at Level 3 Distinction.